Get in Touch

 • Using named pipes (FIFOs)

-• Utilizing sockets
+• Managing sockets

 • Handling device files

-• Managing special device files
+• Working with special device files

 • Navigating procfs and sysfs